alitinart/pilot/README.md

 ## Contributing

-Welcome contributors!
-Contributing guidelines are still a work in progress, until then feel free to use the extension and report issues.
+Excited to have contributors on board!
+While contribution guidelines are still in progress, feel free to try out the extension and [report any issues](https://github.com/alitinart/pilot/issues).

 ---